SAP Articles

 Some differences are subtle:

 To be fair, a few platforms blur the line.
-NetSuite, for example, can be adapted for production—but only if you add the right modules.
+NetSuite, for example, can be adapted for production, only if you add the right modules.
 Others, like SAP S/4HANA or Epicor, are built with production logic at their core.

 Bottom line: If you’re making things, not just managing them, you need a system that was built for that job.